Global-rd/api-testing-hu/README.md

 # API Testing Exercises

-This repository contains exercise files for the Robot Dreams API testing course.
+This repository contains exercise files for the robot_dreams API testing course.
 It includes multiple testing frameworks and approaches for API testing practice.

 ## Included Projects